scuzzydude/asimov/asimov.md

 "I told you," Michael called.
 "Gold."

 Hakeem crouched down and made his way through the narrow passage.
 At the entrance, Michael was inspecting a pyramid of gold bars stacked on a pedestal.
 Beyond that, Hakeem saw another pedestal, on which sat a notebook.
-Along the wall were framed blow-ups of drawings and a few paintings.
+Along the walls hung framed blow-ups of drawings and a few paintings.

 "Look at all this gold," Michael said.